-With regard to Section 1 of the Standards, "Academic Support;" Section 2 of the Standards, "Institutional, Conference, and NCAA Rules Compliance;" and Section 6 of the Standards "Cost of Attendance," I am not aware of any instance of non-compliance with these Standards.
-More specifically, in my role as Senior Associate Athletic Director for Compliance, I confirm the following:
+With regard to Section 2 of the Standards, "Institutional, Conference, and NCAA Rules Compliance;" and Section 6 of the Standards "Cost of Attendance," I am not aware of any instance of non-compliance with these Standards.
+With regard to Section 1 of the Standards, "Academic Support," I am aware of two instances of non-compliance, as detailed in Exhibit 3.
+More specifically, in my role as Senior Associate Athletic Director for Compliance, I confirm the following for all instances other than those detailed in Exhibit 3:

-- I am not aware of any coach attempting to inappropriately influence any member of the academic support staff in order to obtain or maintain the academic eligibility of a student athlete; - I am not aware of any coach attempting to inappropriately influence any faculty member; - All communication between the Athletic Department staff and faculty regarding a student-athlete's performance in class was conducted through the Senior Associate Athletic Director for Student Services, the staff members of the Office of Academic Services, the staff members of my office, or through the Faculty Athletics Representative; - No coach had direct responsibility for, or exercised undue or improper influence over, the hiring or supervision of any member of the athletic compliance staff; - No coach attempted to influence inappropriately any member of the athletic compliance staff in any way; - The ultimate authority for hiring and supervising athletic compliance staff resided, and will continue to reside, with me; - Communication between the Athletic Department staff and such compliance constituents as the Registrar's Office, the Office of Student Financial Aid, Big Ten, and NCAA regarding the application of NCAA or Big Ten rules was and will continue to be conducted through my office; - I am not aware of any coach attempting to inappropriately influence any member of the Financial Aid staff in order to adjust cost of attendance values to better serve recruiting or other athletically-related interests; and
+- I am not aware of any coach attempting to inappropriately influence any member of the academic support staff in order to obtain or maintain the academic eligibility of a student athlete; - I am not aware of any coach attempting to inappropriately influence any faculty member; - All communication between the Athletic Department staff and faculty regarding a student-athlete's performance in class was conducted through the Senior Associate Athletic Director for Student Services, the staff members of the Office of Academic Services, the staff members of my office, or through the Faculty Athletics Representative; - No coach had direct responsibility for, or exercised undue or improper influence over, the hiring or supervision of any member of the athletic compliance staff; - No coach attempted to influence inappropriately any member of the athletic compliance staff in any way; - The ultimate authority for hiring and supervising athletic compliance staff resided, and will continue to reside, with me; - Communication between the Athletic Department staff and such compliance constituents as the Registrar's Office, the Office of Student Financial Aid, Big Ten, and NCAA regarding the application of NCAA or Big Ten rules was and will continue to be conducted through my office;

-Communication between Athletic Department staff and the Office of Student Financial Aid has been conducted through my office.
+- I am not aware of any coach attempting to inappropriately influence any member of the Financial Aid staff in order to adjust cost of attendance values to better serve recruiting or other athletically-related interests; and - Communication between Athletic Department staff and the Office of Student Financial Aid has been conducted through my office.